 What rate (or price) can I qualify for?

-That said however, there are a few “assumptions” that we can make about someone who has suffered from a heart attack that will generally hold true when applying for a traditional term or whole life insurance policy.
+That said, there are several assumptions that we can make about someone who has suffered a heart attack that generally hold true when applying for a traditional term or whole life insurance policy.
+These include:

 The good news is…